BenPrzychodzki/bloc-pokedex-flutter/README.md

 - views folder.

 ## To do:
-The basic application is scheduled to be completed by the end of November 28, 2021.
+- Enhanced version with following features:
-Then I'll be working on the enhanced version with a search engine and filtering by tags.
+- Search engine and filtering by tags,
+- Ability to mark caught pokemons,
+- Expanded and more interesting UI,
+- Option to switch between shiny and normal Pokemon.